 What I feed my 2-year-old

 Some people think that kids can’t be kids if they can’t have Cheerios, cotton candy, and peanut butter & jelly sandwiches!
-I personally was raised on PB&J and Kool-Aid!
+I personally was raised on PB&J and Kool-Aid! 😉 These types of snacks aren’t bad in moderation.
+Here’s a fun fact: Can you believe that a dentist invented cotton candy?
 I loved veggies and fruit.
 Well, I loved EVERY food, but I was also overweight.
 I want to instill in my boys better eating habits than I had growing up.

 For the record, I am one of those moms who does not give my children juice, even diluted.
 My 2-year-old LOVES water because that is all he has ever had.
 Commercially bought juice is nothing more than glorified sugar-water.
 What nutrition was in the juice no longer exists after processing (read HERE for more information).
 I also don’t let him have candy or other sugar sweetened foods.
 There have been few exceptions, but that is my general rule!
 Candy, juice, and sugar laden foods may make children “happy” for a moment, but at what cost?
 Keeping the extra sugar out of my 2 year old’s diet is crucial.
 I don’t want to see him bounce off the walls… or crash.. he doesn’t need ANY help in that department!